lsds/SEEP/README.txt

 java -jar <system.jar> Master <query.jar> <Base-class>

-where query.jar is the compiled query
+where query.jar is the compiled query and the last parameter is the name of the base class, not a path.

 Finally run as many worker nodes as your query requires: